unxed/ap/ap.md

 - `[ID]` is a unique identifier for the entire patch, which MUST be a sequence of 8 random hexadecimal characters (e.g., `a1b2c3d4`).
 - This `[ID]` MUST be used as a prefix for all subsequent directives within the same file.

+A unique ID is needed to strictly separate `ap` format directives from content without the need for escaping and without the risk of a line similar to the directive appearing in the source or destination file.
+This also allows for the application of `ap` patches to `ap` patches.

 ### 2.3.
 Directives

 All instructions in the patch file are given through directives.
 A directive is a line that starts with the patch `[ID]`.